PreCyz/GitDiffGenerator/README.md

 ## How to execute
 There few ways of execution this program:
-- java -jar with params,
+- from command line java -jar with params,
-- java -jar + application.properties at the same location as _*.jar_ file,
+- from command line java -jar + application.properties at the same location as _*.jar_ file,
 - double click on *.jar file (no window will open, but you will see diff file at given item path),

 ### java -jar with params